yongtany/yongtany.com/README.md

 ## Introduction

 > This blog is a place for me to write down what I think.
-This helps me first with my English who is not my native language, and that also help me empty my brain.
+This helps me first with my English which is not my native language, and that also help me empty my brain.
 By doing this I hope I can help people with some of the thinking, tutorial or whatever stuff I wrote here.

 https://yongtany.herokuapp.com/